foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * French localization has been updated.
 (Thanks Aldarion!)
 * Missing icons when hovering over items in sheets have been restored.
 (Thanks mkahvi!)

+# v0.18.3 - Precog Pioneers

+This is a hotfix release to fix an issue where it was imposible to apply damage to a starship from the chat card.

 # v0.18.2 - Precog Pioneers